cplusplus/SG20/meta-error-handling/static_assert.md

 ### Student outcomes

+_A list of things "a student should be able to" after the curriculum._
+_The next word should be an action word and testable in an exam._
+_Max 5 items._

 A student should be able to:

 1. Assert the expected size of a structure using `static_assert`

 ### Caveats

+_This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

 ### Points to cover

+_This section lists important details for each point._

+* X
 * In addition to what is wrong, a good error message will inform the user of how to correct it

 ## Main: Contracts and `static_assert`